-One of the most difficult and emotional aspects of a seperation is discussing and resolving issues in relation to the chrildren of the family.
+One of the most difficult and emotional aspects of a separation is discussing and resolving issues in relation to the children of the family.

-Whether you are divorcing, seperating or seperated some time ago and there exists difficulty in agreeing the arrangements in respect to your child or chrildren we will do our best to achieve an amicable outcome for you.
+Whether you are divorcing, separating or you have separated some time ago and there exists difficulty in agreeing the arrangements in respect to your child or children, we will do our best to achieve an amicable outcome for you.

-We have an experienced team of Family Lawyers who include Children Panel members and Collaboratives Lawyers.
+We have an experienced team of family solicitors with vast experience in children law, including Children Panel members and collaborative lawyers.

-We also encourage the use of mediation between seperating couples as does the Court.
-The mediation process involves the parents concerned sitting with an independent Mediator in order to reach an agreement and to save any uncontested issues being dealt with by the Court.
+We also encourage the use of mediation between separating couples as does the court.
+The mediation process involves the parents concerned sitting with an independent mediator in order to reach an agreement and to save any uncontested issues being dealt with by the court.

 If your case cannot be settled by the above means we will fully represent your interests in any court proceedings issued.

-However, in the event that the parties are unable to agree on residence and contact, or other issues such as; the child’s surname, paternity, where the child goes to school, all the way up to abduction, preventing the child from being removed from the jurisdiction and ‘delivery up orders’ (where one parent has failed to return the child), we have a dedicated team of experts at hand to offer you the best possible representation.
+However in the event that the parties are unable to agree on the arrangements for their children or other issues such as: the child’s surname, paternity, where the child goes to school, and all the way up to abduction, preventing the child from being removed from the jurisdiction, and ‘delivery up orders’ (where one parent has failed to return the child), we have a dedicated team of experts at hand to offer you the best possible representation.